amyinorbit/CompilerKit/docs/scanner.md

  - `type`: the type of token to create.
 See [`Token`](token.html) for existing types.
  - `text`: the text of the new token.

-#### `updateTokenStart() -> void`

-Sets the point in the source at which a new token starts.
-This is called once you've consumed any whitespace before a token.